 In November 1992 the Seaspan Costal Intermodal Company became the new owner of the Incan Superior.
 Seaspan brought her back to British Columbia, again via the long trip through the St. Lawrence Seaway and Panama Canal.
 Renamed the Princess Superior she began car ferry operations for CP in the Straits of Georgia, hauling rail cars and road vehicles between Vancouver and Nanaimo on Vancouver Island.
 Her seagoing bow was cut down to allow loading and unloading from either end of the ship.
 She continues in this type of service today.
 The Princess Superior will be available on September 1, 2018; the third ship of the class, the Princess Carrier will be available shortly thereafter.

 In the US the Incan Superior kit is $395 plus $30 shipping and handling.
-The accompanying Superior loading bridge is $49 when bought with the kit, and $69 plus $13 shipping and handling when purchased separately.
-Rail and railcars are not included; add $25 to purchase price for Code 40 rail.
+The accompanying Superior loading bridge is $79 plus $10 shipping and handling when purchased separately.
+Rail and railcars are not included.

 In the US, a completed ship is $1250 with rails installed.
 A completed model of the loading bridge is $99 without track.
 Other options are available.
 Contact email@example.com.
 Payment via PayPal to firstname.lastname@example.org or other arrangements can be made.